metno/old-github.io-site/content/blog/20150824-openstack-ceilometer-basics.md

 #### Simple start - the API
 How to utilize the API could be better documented.
 Let's walk through the basics.

-First we need to get a token:
+First you need to get a token:

 ```bash
 . openrc    # openrc sets a number of useful variables